-And now Perseus saw that the three sisters had only vacant sockets staring out hollowly where their eyes should be.
-The crone who now held the amputated eye shoved it into one of her own sockets with a squishy smack, while Enoy flailed around blindly with her hands, slapping at the air in lieu of the sister she couldn’t locate: “I’m not done yet, Pephredo!
+Now Perseus noticed that the three sisters had only vacant sockets staring out hollowly where their eyes should be.
+The crone who held the amputated eye shoved it into one of her own sockets with a squishy smack, while Enyo flailed around blindly with her hands, slapping at the air in lieu of the sister she couldn’t locate: “I’m not done yet, Pephredo!
 You always take the lion’s share!”
-Unmoved, Pephredo grabbed her sister roughly on the cheek with one hand, then reached up with the other to extract her single tooth with an unnerving crack.
+Unmoved, Pephredo siezed her sister roughly by the cheek with one hand, then reached up with the other to extract her single tooth with an unnerving crack.
 She shoved the tooth into her own mouth and turned her attention to the meat.

 And so the squabbling meal continued, as the third sister, whose name turned out to be Dino, relieved Pephredo of the eye and tooth in similar fashion.
 And then the precious implements came back to Enoy, and around and around and around they went.

-Perseus stood looking upon them with a mixture of distaste and pity.
+Perseus stood looking down at them them with a mixture of distaste and pity.
 Steeling himself, he spoke up loudly.
 “Stop!
 I have your eye.”
-The Gray Sisters froze, lying there whimpering in the dirt in abject despair.
+The Gray Sisters froze, lying there whimpering in abject despair.

 “Please… don’t condemn us to starve in the dark…”